Last Updated on

 There are some well made masks available in the mid-price range.
 The most important thing is that you get the correct size for your face.

 SeeReef Full Face Snorkel Mask - Best Package

 The Usnork - Best on a Budget (and with an XS size)

 No matter how good the brand, there’s just no getting around some things with full face snorkel masks.

 Whether it’s a traditional mask or a full face snorkel mask, water will get in if there’s any hair between the skirt of the mask and your face.
 Beards create tiny spaces that will cause water to enter the mask.

 These are not designed for Free Diving or spear fishing.
 There’s too great a volume of air inside the face cavity of the mask, and it quickly becomes uncomfortable when diving below 10 feet (3 meters).

-Full face snorkel masks are designed for leisurely surface snorkeling.
-They work wonderfully well when breathing calmly, but are not a good choice for swimmers while exercising.
-You will need to remove the mask when swimming longer distances to get to a new snorkel location.
+With the exception of the Ninja Shark brand, these masks are designed for leisurely surface snorkeling.
+They all work wonderfully well when breathing calmly.
+You may need to remove the mask when swimming longer distances to get to a new snorkel location.
 Heavy breathing/exercising is less effective in full face mask designs.